michellewong793/quest/README.md

 1) Verify email process that again mocks the resulting signature and user id, and hash
 2) Finish deploying NPM library (ran into some errors on Thursday night)

+The frontend can be found here: first-quest repository (still private but will make public)

 ## How to build

 ```sh